akirby23/halloween-memory-game/README.md

 - [Shutterstock](https://www.shutterstock.com/): to obtain the background image & to change the background colour of the image.
 - [Favicon](https://favicon.io/): to generate the favicon & to obtain links to add the favicon to the website.
 - [AmIResponsive](https://ui.dev/amiresponsive): to test the website's responsiveness on screens of different sizes.
+- [ImageColorPicker](https://imagecolorpicker.com/): to generate the colour palette from the halloween-castle icon.
+- [Coolors.co](https://coolors.co/241e20-8c6a4f-ffffff-3c5648-76a38f): to generate the colour palette for the README file.

 ## Testing

 ### Validator Testing